dammi1/team-collab/README.md

 # Multilingual Dictionary

-This is a simple multilingual dictionary with five languages: English, Spanish, French, German, and Italian.
+This is a simple multilingual dictionary with five languages: Greek, Spanish, French, German, and Italian.
 It contains 20 words in each language, with their meanings.
 You can search for a word and find its meaning and the language it's in.

 ## How to Use